-Near the trail head, we passed what looked a lot like a homeless encampment.
+Near the trailhead, we passed what looked a lot like a homeless encampment.
 Abandoned vehicles and other junk littered the roadsides.
 Finally, nearly nine miles later, we reached the trail area, filled with 4WD vehicles, tents, runners and a lot of dust.
-Everyone else seemed to know each other, so while they all stood around hugging, chatting and reminiscing about past races, Erin and I waited in line for the restrooms and tried not to worry about the abundance of camelbaks and water bottles other runners had that we didn’t, only because we’d never done so before.
-Race day is not the time to try something new and potentially annoying.
+Everyone else seemed to know each other, so while they all stood around hugging, chatting and reminiscing about past races, Erin and I waited in line for the restrooms and tried not to worry about the abundance of CamelBaks and water bottles other runners had that we didn’t, only because we’d never done so before.
+Race day is not the time to try something new but we were about to become fools.

 I drank several tiny Dixie cups of Gatorade and decided against filling my water bottle, thinking of that 14.4 mile total I thought we’d be running, I had only 5.4 miles to go.
 Miles 10 and 11 were tough and mostly uphill.
 I knew there was a second smaller summit, so tried to pay attention to the scenery, but it seemed that I’d never get to mile 12, which included as much ascent as descent and felt like mini rolling hills even though it really wasn’t.
 I was just tired.
 There were some beautiful quiet places along the trail and I tried to enjoy a short cool section, especially once I could hear the sound of water flowing along the creek below the trail.
 I kept not quite catching up to a couple of runners in front of me.

-Looking at the race results, I was disappointed that I hadn’t done better compared to the other participants (finishing about six minutes slower than the average of all finishers), but consoled myself with the fact that, to start with, you had to be a little bit crazy to run a race like this, an event that I highly recommend.
+Afterweards, I was disappointed that I hadn’t done better compared to the other participants, finishing about six minutes slower than the average of all finishers, but consoled myself with the fact that, to start with, you had to be a little bit crazy to run a race like this, an event that I highly recommend.